Examples of good brand names: Some of the most successful brand names ever

 Choosing “Absolut” instead of the traditional “Absolute” is a strategic move, unafraid to stray from the familiar.

-The name “Absolut” is a master class in the field of naming.
+The name “Absolut” is a master class in the naming field.
 It encapsulates the essence of the brand and, at the same time, stands out in the market with its uniqueness.

 Alphabet